trojan-gfw/trojan/docs/protocol.md

 ## Valid Trojan Protocol

 When a trojan client connects to a server, it first performs a **real** `TLS` handshake.
 If the handshake succeeds, all subsequent traffic will be protected by `TLS`; otherwise, the server will close the connection immediately as any `HTTPS` server would.
+(Trojan now also supports nginx-like response to plain HTTP requests.)
 Then the client sends the following structure:

 ```
 +-----------------------+---------+----------------+---------+----------+